Crash (2004 film): Plot

-Anthony comes across the white van from earlier with its keys still in the ignition.
-He steals the van and takes it to a chop shop, where it is discovered there are Cambodian immigrants chained in the back.
-The van had belonged to Kim Lee and her husband (the man Anthony and Peter accidentally hit), meaning they were involved in human trafficking.
+Anthony comes across a white van and takes it to a chop shop, where they discover chained Cambodian immigrants.
+It is discovered that the van had belonged to Kim Lee and her husband, the man that Anthony and Peter had hit.
 The chop shop owner offers Anthony $500 per immigrant, but Anthony refuses.
-After driving the Cambodians to Chinatown and freeing them, he passes by a fender-bender.
-One driver turns out to be the insurance adjuster Ryan had previously argued with, and the other is an Asian man.
+Anthony drives the immigrants to Chinatown and frees them.
+He passes by a fender-bender.
+One driver is the insurance adjuster Ryan had previously argued with, and the other is an Asian man.
 An exchange of racially charged insults erupts between the drivers.

 Production

 Development

 Writer and director Paul Haggis was inspired to make the film after being carjacked by two African-American men at a Blockbuster Video on Wilshire Boulevard while driving home from the premiere of The Silence of the Lambs in February 1991.
 Afterwards he began thinking more about the impact of race, ethnicity, and class in American society.
 He later stated that he wrote Crash not simply to criticize racists but to "bust liberals" for the idea that the United States had become a post-racial society.
 Haggis cowrote the first draft of Crash with Robert Moresco in 2001 after being fired from Family Law.